KidSmart Early Learning Program

 VU-IBM Career Mentoring Program

 EXITE (Exploring Interests in Technology & Engineering) Camps are an IBM initiative to help fuel young girls' interests in taking science and math classes throughout high school and to help them understand how rewarding technology and engineering careers can be and how they offer opportunities to be creative, to become a leader and to give back to the community.
 IBM Australia has held 22 annual EX.I.T.E (EXploring Interests in Technology and Engineering) Camps since 2001 with the support of state Departments of Education to encourage young women to pursue studies in engineering, information technology and science.
-Since 2010, 6 camps have been held in Australia with 104 girls and 25 schools involved.

 “Can I come next year - the Camp was so cool.
 I didn't realise there were so many jobs in IT.”